-If you find one morning that your garage door isn’t working, your initial expectation might be that you need a door replacement.
+If you find that your garage door isn’t working one morning, your initial expectation might be that you need a door replacement.
 Oddly enough, a sudden breakdown is typically an easier fix because the problem tends to be isolated and hasn’t been worsening for years, which can result in irreparable damage.

 Before you call anyone, check the batteries in the remote to make sure you don’t need to replace them.
 If the solution isn’t new batteries, call a professional to diagnose the problem quickly and make the repair.

 2. Your Garage Door Has a Damaged Panel